ppone/docs/accounting/intacct.md

 The Intacct integration ships with the following capabilities:

-- Reading customers, open invoices, and payments from Intacct
+- Reading customers, open invoices, adjustments, and payments from Intacct
 - Reconciling payments received on Invoiced to Intacct
 - Writing invoices generated on Invoiced to Intacct
 - Most data flows happen in real-time